EQAR/internal-handbook/docs/admin-it.md

     Your username is your email address for both, and the password is the same as for the other options.

-    You can customise your email signature from [your profile page](https://appsrv.eqar.eu/tools/profile/).

 ## Slack

 > **Relevant for:** staff, external partners